 Boo in the Zoo is a non-scary annual Halloween event for children 12 and under the last two weekends in October.

-Children (and some adults) wear costumes and carry a specially provided bag through the zoo and receive treats from local businesses.
-The animals are allowed out although some may stay indoors.
+Children (and some adults) wear costumes and carry their trick-or-treat bag through the zoo and receive treats from local businesses.
+The animals may stay indoors the closer it gets to nighttime.

 (If you want to see the animals, be sure to go early in the evening when the animals will be more likely to be awake and moving around.)